Pavan2280/pes_binary_to_gray/README.md

 **Note** : For iverilog installation, follow the corresponding part under "run_ubuntu.sh" file under files section

+# Introduction to Yosys , Iverilog , GTKWave

 1) **Yosys** : Yosys is an open-source synthesis tool.
 - It converts RTL (Register Transfer Level) descriptions written in HDL (Hardware Description Language) into optimized gate-level netlists for digital circuit designs.
 - Inputs to Yosys include a liberty file (.lib), which describes the characteristics of the target technology library, and a design file written in an HDL.